Take olsalazine tablets or capsules with a meal or after a snack.

 - Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
 The manufacturer's leaflet will give you more information about olsalazine and a full list of side-effects which you may experience from taking it.

-- Take olsalazine tablets and/or capsules with a drink of water during a meal, or straightaway afterwards.
-Taking olsalazine after food will help to keep side-effects, like diarrhoea, to a minimum.
+- Take olsalazine tablets or capsules with a drink of water during a meal, or straightaway after a meal.
+Taking olsalazine with or after food will help to keep side-effects, like diarrhoea, to a minimum.

 - If you forget to take a dose, take it as soon as you remember unless your next dose is due.
 If when you remember it is nearly time for your next dose, then leave out the forgotten dose but remember to take your next dose when it is due.
 Do not take two doses together to make up for a missed dose.